 * Odds ratios for AMD incidence (black marker) were obtained from conditional logistic regression.
 They are presented with their 95% confidence intervals (CI) (error bars) and their P values.
-Non-bisphosphonate (non-BP) odds ratios are compared with odds ratios of increased amount of DDD and MPR categorised in quartiles.
+Odds ratios are presented for bisphosphonate (BP) use according to quartile of DDD and MPR compared to non-BP use.
 Markers or error bars lying into the dotted horizontal line denoted statistically non-significant association.

 DISCUSSION